olebole/irafdoc/doc/argus.scombine.rst

   and high thresholds, scaling them in various ways, applying a rejection algorithm based on known or empirical noise statistics, and computing the sum, weighted average, or median of the remaining pixels.
-Note that the <tt>"sum"</tt> option is the direct summation of the pixels and does not perform any rejection or scaling of the data regardless of the parameter settings.
+Note that the <span style="font-family: monospace;">"sum"</span> option is the direct summation of the pixels and does not perform any rejection or scaling of the data regardless of the parameter settings.
   </p>